UP IN THE AIR

 Davis grumbled as he read Kari's response and changed directions again.
 He wasn't mad that she had taken Chibomon back to his apartment, but now he would have to wrestle him away from Jun… and not only that, his sister would totally take what happened between Yolei and him the wrong way.
 Why did Jun have to be friends with one of Yolei's dumb sisters?
 Now he would never hear the end of—

-The sound of glass shattering around the corner made him jump, and a wolf's angry howl made him start running.
-That sounded like Matt's partner having a fight near his place!
+The sound of glass shattering around the corner made him jump, and a wolf's howl made him start running; it sounded like Matt's partner was having a fight near his place.
 He raced around the side of the building and saw Arukenimon angrily flinging her whips around, fending off attacks from Garurumon and Pegasusmon as Matt and TK guarded his sister… and then something small and blue rammed the spider in the back with its head.
 His spine almost broke from leaping up.
 "VEEMON?!" he yelled.

 TK looked over and waved.
 "Davis!
 Over here!" he shouted.

 Suddenly blind to the danger, Davis ran to his friends.
 "What the…?!
 How…?!" he spluttered at the boys, then he noticed Jun holding his glowing Digivice.
 "What'd you do?!" he shouted.